jpillora/overseer/README.md

 	You'll notice `app#1` stays running until the last request is closed.

-* Only use graceful restarts
+* Only use graceful restarts:

 	```go
 	func main() {